top of page

 According to PCI DSS v4.0.1, Requirement 11.3.2, ASV scans are required under the following circumstances:

 1. Quarterly Scans: Merchants must conduct ASV scans at least every 90 days (quarterly).
-This ensures that vulnerabilities are regularly assessed and mitigated.
+This ensures that externally visible vulnerabilities are regularly assessed and remediated.
 The scan must be completed with status "Pass" at least once every 90 days.

-2. Changes in the Environment: If there are any significant changes in the merchant’s IT environment, such as system upgrades, changes to network architecture, or the introduction of new software or hardware that may affect the security of payment systems, a new ASV scan should be conducted.
-These changes could inadvertently introduce new vulnerabilities, which is why it’s important to run an updated scan whenever such changes occur.
+2. Changes in the Environment: If there are any significant changes in the merchant’s IT environment, such as system upgrades, changes to network architecture, firewall or WAF changes, new public IP addresses, or the introduction of new software or hardware that may affect the security of payment systems, a new external scan should be conducted.
+These changes could inadvertently introduce new vulnerabilities, which is why it is important to run an updated scan whenever such changes occur.

-4. After Significant Vulnerabilities Are Remediated: After any vulnerabilities are identified through an ASV scan and addressed, merchants must conduct follow-up scans to ensure that the fixes have been successfully implemented and that the vulnerabilities have been closed.
+4. After Significant Vulnerabilities Are Remediated: After vulnerabilities are identified through an ASV scan and addressed, merchants must conduct follow-up scans to ensure that the fixes have been successfully implemented and that the vulnerabilities have been closed.
+These rescans are important because the final goal is a passing ASV scan, not simply evidence that a scan was attempted.

 How Does an ASV Scan Benefit E-Commerce Merchants?